CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | `latent_heat`    | Latent heat of fusion for a material (J/g).
 Default 334.
 | `freeze_point`   | Freezing point of this material (F).
 Default 32 F ( 0 C ).

+There are six -resist parameters: acid, bash, chip, cut, elec, and fire.
+These are integer values; the default is 0 and they can be negative to take more damage.

 ```C++
 {
     "type": "material",